all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 ## FAQ

-### Can I change my selected urban media focus after week 1?
+### Can I change my subject focus after week 1?
-+ No. You may not.
++ Sorry, but no!
+You may not.
 The lesson here is that you can find beauty/complexity/history/fascination with almost anything and it is your challenge to discover those things and bring them to light.
 Something about that initial prompt intrigued you, you'll have to work through the "trough of disillusionment!"